 - SNS-101 is our conditionally active monoclonal antibody targeting the immune checkpoint VISTA (V-domain Ig suppressor of T-cell activation).
-In March 2023, we submitted an IND to the FDA for a Phase 1/2 clinical trial which was subsequently cleared by the FDA in April 2023.
-We are planning to initiate a first-in-human Phase 1/2 open-label, multi-center, dose escalation and expansion study trial in mid-2023 to evaluate the safety, tolerability, pharmacokinetics, pharmacodynamics and efficacy of SNS-101 as monotherapy and/or in combination with cemiplimab in patients with advanced solid tumors. - The primary objectives for the Phase 1 portion of the clinical trial will be to evaluate safety and tolerability and determine the maximum tolerated dose, or MTD, and recommended monotherapy and combination dose for the Phase 2 portion of the trial, or RP2D.
-The Phase 1 portion of the clinical trial will be open to patients with advanced solid tumors.
-Selected patient populations for the Phase 2 portion will be determined based on results from the Phase 1 study together with data from our preclinical studies. - o In the Phase 1 portion of the trial, the starting dose of SNS-101 will be 0.3 mg/kg, which will be administered as a monotherapy once every three weeks.
-Dose escalation/de-escalation for both monotherapy and combination dosing will proceed following the Bayesian Optimal Interval (BOIN) design until the MTD and RP2D is determined. - o Emerging data from the monotherapy dose escalation will be reviewed upon completion of each dose level to decide whether to initiate dose escalation in the combination therapy at the highest cleared monotherapy dose level. - SNS-102 is our conditionally active monoclonal antibody targeting VSIG4 (V-Set and Immunoglobulin Domain Containing 4), an immune checkpoint often expressed on macrophages.
-We have identified eight parental pH-sensitive VSIG4 antibodies, which have undergone further lead optimization and are currently being characterized.
-We expect to select a product candidate in 2023. - SNS-103 is our conditionally active monoclonal antibody targeting ENTPDase1 (ecto-nucleoside triphosphate diphosphohydrolase-1), also known as CD39.
-We have identified eight parental pH-sensitive CD39 antibodies, which have undergone further lead optimization and are currently being characterized.
-We expect to select a product candidate in 2023.
+In May 2023, we initiated a first-in-human Phase 1/2 open-label, multi-center, dose escalation and expansion study trial to evaluate the safety, tolerability, pharmacokinetics, pharmacodynamics and efficacy of SNS-101 as monotherapy and/or in combination with cemiplimab in patients with advanced solid tumors. - The primary objectives for the Phase 1 portion of the clinical trial are to evaluate safety and tolerability and determine the maximum tolerated dose, or MTD, and recommended monotherapy and combination dose for the Phase 2 portion of the trial, or RP2D.
+The Phase 1 portion of the clinical trial is open to patients with advanced solid tumors.
+Selected patient populations for the Phase 2 portion will be determined based on results from the Phase 1 study together with data from our preclinical studies. - o In the Phase 1 portion of the trial, the starting dose of SNS-101 was 0.3 mg/kg.
+In June of 2023, we announced that we had completed the 0.3 mg/kg cohort and had proceeded to screening patients in the 1.0 mg/kg cohort and in July of 2023 we initiated dosing in the 3.0 mg/kg cohort.
+As of July 31, 2023, we had enrolled a total of six patients in the trial.
+SNS-101 will be administered once every three weeks and dose escalation/de-escalation for both monotherapy and combination dosing will follow the Bayesian Optimal Interval (BOIN) design until the MTD and RP2D is determined. - Emerging data from the monotherapy dose escalation will be reviewed upon completion of each dose level to decide whether to initiate dose escalation in the combination therapy at the highest cleared monotherapy dose level.
+We expect to dose the first patient in combination with cemiplimab in the fourth quarter of 2023.
+We expect to report initial pharmacokinetic and safety data by year-end 2023, and topline monotherapy data and initial combination data for the Phase 1/2 clinical trial in 2024. - SNS-102 is our conditionally active monoclonal antibody targeting VSIG4 (V-Set and Immunoglobulin Domain Containing 4), an immune checkpoint often expressed on macrophages.
+We are currently characterizing a set of lead-optimized antibodies, one of which we expect to select as a product candidate in 2023. - SNS-103 is our conditionally active monoclonal antibody targeting ENTPDase1 (ecto-nucleoside triphosphate diphosphohydrolase-1), also known as CD39.
+We are currently characterizing a set of lead-optimized antibodies, one of which we expect to select as a product candidate in 2023.